Chapter 1: Guidelines for the Provision of Anaesthesia Services - Introduction and next steps 2020

 Supervision – many chapters in GPAS make general statements about consultants supervising other doctors.
 It is expected that trainees will be supervised in accordance with the College’s curriculum.
 Other non-consultant, non-trainee anaesthetists will be supervised in accordance with the College’s guidance, but local governance arrangements will determine the level of supervision required by an individual.
 This will vary according to their competence, and take into account patient age, comorbidity, and the location and complexity of the procedure or surgery.
 Some non-consultant, non-trainee anaesthetists will have the expertise and ability to take responsibility for patients themselves, without consultant supervision, under certain circumstances and these circumstances should be agreed at a local level on an individual basis.

 The Royal College of Anaesthetists is committed to promoting equality and addressing health inequalities.
 During the process of developing these guidelines, particularly those going through the NICE accredited process, we have:

 - given due regard to the need to eliminate discrimination, harassment and victimisation, to advance equality of opportunity, and to foster good relations between people who share a relevant protected characteristic (as cited under the Equality Act 2010) and those who do not share it; and

 - given regard to the need to reduce inequalities between patients in access to and outcomes from healthcare services, and the need to ensure services are provided in an integrated way where this might reduce health inequalities.

-The manner by which each chapter following the NICE accredited process has been developed has been documented within the GPAS chapter development process document.
-The main differences between the new and the previous process are:
+The manner by which each chapter following the NICE accredited process has been developed has been documented within the GPAS chapter development process document (available on request).